localjo/quotable-wp/readme.md

 In no particular order

 * Position the toolbar relative to the text selection rather than the cursor
-* Add event listeners for touchscreen devices
+* Add event listeners for touchscreen devices and keyboard input
 * Add support for twitter:// protocol to open links in app
-* Test against WCAG 2.0
 * Unit tests
 * More...